CiscoDevNet/intersight-powershell/docs/Set-IntersightVnicVnicTemplate.md

 ```

 ### -Name
-Name of the virtual ethernet interface.
+Name of the vNIC template.

 ```yaml
 Type: string